sqdlab/SQDToolz/docs/Developer/ZI.md

 ## SOFTqpu

 Although this is a general object used to house a network of qubits and couplings (can be multiple between any two qubits), it implements `ZIbase` to ensure that it can integrate with the ZI objects.
 Specifically, it has the ability to export a *QPU topology* object for use with the ZI *workflows*.

+## ZIACQ

+This is a light wrapper that must be supplied as the acquisition HAL in the `ExperimentConfiguration` object.
+It is there to:

+- Handles parameters related to acquisition (such as `NumRepetitions` and `RepetitionTime`) and postprocessing (such as `AcquisitionMode`).
+A few of these parameters can be set to `'DEFAULT'` so that the experiment's default options (i.e. appropriately choosing the correct ones) can be chosen
+- Handles the data acquisition and translation into the *SQDToolz* HDF5 format

+It has an attribute `_cur_workflow` that is set to `None` when `init_instruments()` calls its `_set_current_config()`.
+It must be set by the `Experiment` object (after this function call) to some workflow module (e.g. `qubit_spectroscopy` from the *LabOneQ* applications library).
+The `get_data()` call then runs this workflow to extract the returned data.

+## ExpZIqubit

+This is written as a light wrapper to ZI experiment workflows that utilise ZI qubit and QPU objects.